gvwilson/thirdbit/src/fiction/makers-return/index.md

 ## Chapter 18: This Is Not a Game (Violet)

 Violet jumped when a bell began to ring overhead.
-A young wolfish 'brid stuck his out out of window two stories above the crowd and shouted, "Bots!
+A young wolfish 'brid stuck his out out of window two stories above and shouted, "Bots!
 There's bots comin'!
 A whole mess of 'em!"

 "Now what?"
 Mayor Lupus demanded in exasperation.
 "Dockety, is this your folk?"

-"No," the bot replied, its voice buzzing.
+"No," the bot buzzed.
+"I believe Miz Roo is correct.
-"I think it is an attack."
+I believe it is an attack."

 "Cody!" the mayor shouted up through cupped paws.
 "Which way they comin'?"

-"'Long by Pickleberry Street!" the young wolf shouted back.
+"Down along Pickleberry Street!" the young wolf shouted back.
 "There's a couple of 'em look like Beevy!"

 "It's Patient!"
 Sindy exclaimed.